oliverturner/blog/src/pages/posts/mqs-in-js.md

 ## Wrapping up

-Hopefully this is a useful technique and an illustrative example of how Astro's architecture lends itself to delivering more user-centered applications at the same time as providing an amazing developer experience.
+Hopefully you'll find this is a useful technique and an illustrative example of how Astro's architecture lends itself to delivering more user-centered applications at the same time as providing an amazing developer experience.

 For a worked-up example of this approach in action head over to Github and [check out the source of this site](https://github.com/oliverturner/blog):